Policy 7100 Implementation Procedures - Family and Medical Leave

 -

 Intermittent leave is available, if medically necessary, due to a serious health condition of an eligible HCPSS employee or the eligible employee’s immediate family member.
-The birth of a child, adoption, and/or foster care are not covered under intermittent leave.
+Intermittent or reduced schedule is also available for military family leave reasons.
+Bonding with a newborn or newly placed child are not covered under intermittent leave.

 -